 It takes a combination of endurance, flexible strategy, tenacity, and creativity to stand out with advertising in the fitness industry.
-In this article, we’ll take a look at three examples of fitness sports brands leading the way with their social media marketing and the loyal customer base they’ve built.
+In this article, we’ll take a look at three examples of game-changing fitness sports brands in the world, leading the way with their social media marketing and the loyal customer base they’ve built.

 Leading Sports Brands

 That’s who they are; that’s what they are about.
-They are one of the best sports clothing brands and more.
+They are one of the best sports brands for clothing and more.

-The success of Breaking2 is just one example; the brand excels in its marketing efforts when it plays to its strengths.
+The success of Breaking2 is just one example; sportswear brands in the world have excelled in its marketing efforts by playing to its strengths.
 Storytelling is what Nike does best, and it’s at the heart of everything the brand communicates.

 Through building communities on social media, it has cultivated a loyal following, with its playful slogan “Doing Things” promoting its version of Nike’s infamous “Just Do It.”
-The tagline is short for the brand’s full slogan “Doing Things Is Better Than Not Doing Things”.
-It caters to the growing interest in today’s society for overall health and wellbeing.
+The tagline is short for the sports brand’s full slogan “Doing Things Is Better Than Not Doing Things”.
+It caters to the growing interest in today’s society for overall health, wellbeing and sportswear brands.

 Outdoor Voices is storming the activewear market because it’s tapping into an entirely different audience and inviting them to be part of a community.

-Gymshark has grown incredibly since its launch in 2012.
+The sportswear brand Gymshark has grown incredibly since its launch in 2012.
 Over the last 3 years, the UK based company has reported an annual growth profit of 152% and generated sales of over £100m in 2018.
-But how did Gymshark snowball from a small online retailer to a globally-recognized brand?
+But how did Gymshark snowball from a small online retailer to a globally-recognized sports brand brand?

 Gymshark’s rapid growth began once the brand’s started using influencer marketing.
 Back then, influencer marketing wasn’t the popular marketing strategy it is today, but Gymshark sent its products to their favorite high profile bodybuilders in the hope that they would wear and review the brand on YouTube.